Historic Kansas City Star building poised to drive AI innovation

 Timeline and Next Steps

-If the council approves the zoning change, Patmos plans to begin renovations immediately, with portions of the AI hub potentially operational within 18 months.
+If the zoning change is approved, Patmos plans to begin renovations immediately, with portions of the AI hub potentially operational within 18 months.

-This project comes amid a wave of transformative development in Kansas City, including:
+The proposal arrives amid a series of transformative developments across Kansas City, including:

 -

-Redevelopment of Historic Northeast with affordable housing and a public market.
+Redevelopment efforts in the Historic Northeast, adding affordable housing and a public market

 -